poseidon-framework/poseidon-schema/README.md

 ### The `POSEIDON.yml` file

-The `POSEIDON.yml` file lists metainformation in a standardized, machine-readable format.
+The `POSEIDON.yml` file lists relative file paths and metainformation in a standardized, machine-readable format.

 - It must be a valid [YAML file](https://yaml.org/).
 - Its fields of the `POSEIDON.yml` file are documented in the [POSEIDON_yml_fields.tsv file](https://github.com/poseidon-framework/poseidon2-schema/blob/master/POSEIDON_yml_fields.tsv) in this repository.